shivajipaudel/Road_Accident_Analysis/README.md

 The weather condition provides a valuable service to users by allowing them to stay informed about the weather conditions in their area and in other locations.

+## Conclusion
+while there has been a notable decrease in road casualties and fatalities in 2022 compared to previous years, there remains a significant challenge in further improving road safety.
+The data provided by the road accident dashboard highlights key areas for intervention, such as enhancing safety measures on single carriageway roads and increasing awareness campaigns during high-risk periods like 3pm to 6pm.
+By leveraging this data to inform targeted road safety strategies, authorities can continue striving towards reducing road accidents and saving lives.